 Kern Listening Panel Seeks Solutions to Health Inequalities [Beuzz]

-Kern Listening Panel Seeks Solutions To Health Inequalities
+Kern Listening Panel Seeks Solutions to Health Inequalities

 BAKERSFIELD, Calif.
 (KERO) – Government agencies and community advocates gathered on Wednesday, April 12 to hold a listening panel.
 The purpose of the panel was to encourage conversations and find solutions to the apparent health care inequities faced by Black and other communities of color.